-"UNDER PRESSURE: Indicates that operating pressure is set too low and power supply output power will be disabled.

-INPUT POWER: Indicates primary line voltage is outside the operating limits of the power supply as selected by the setting of INPUT VOLTAGE SELECTION SWITCH at the rear of the unit.
+- UNDER PRESSURE: Indicates that operating pressure is set too low and power supply output power will be disabled. - INPUT POWER: Indicates primary line voltage is outside the operating limits of the power supply as selected by the setting of INPUT VOLTAGE SELECTION SWITCH at the rear of the unit.
 Low is 208/230 VAC and high is 460 VAC.

-PART IN PLACE: Indicates that the shield cup is not properly installed or tightened.

-START ERROR: Indicates that the START SIGNAL was active (ie. Torch Trigger depressed, hand held pendant switch on or CNC signal for torch on) during one of three conditions:

-- 1) During initial power up when ON/OFF switch is turned to ON position - 2) When fault which had been disabling the system is cleared. - 3) When the FUNCTION CONTROL SWITCH Mode is moved from SET position to any of the other three (3) modes of operation.

-CONSUMABLES MISSING: Indicates that the electrode, start cartridge or tip is missing or excessively worn.

-SHORTED TORCH: Indicates the torch or lead has a shorted condition between positive and negative leads.
+- PART IN PLACE: Indicates that the shield cup is not properly installed or tightened. - START ERROR: Indicates that the START SIGNAL was active (ie. Torch Trigger depressed, hand held pendant switch on or CNC signal for torch on) during one of three (3) conditions: - 1) During initial power up when ON/OFF switch is turned to ON position - 2) When fault which had been disabling the system is cleared. - 3) When the FUNCTION CONTROL SWITCH Mode is moved from SET position to any of the other three (3) modes of operation. - CONSUMABLES MISSING: Indicates that the electrode, start cartridge or tip is missing or excessively worn. - SHORTED TORCH (OUTPUT FAULT): This indicator has two modes of operation: - First is the latched Fault mode.
+The 85 PSI LED blinks at 1 cycle per second, indicating that one of two fault conditions exist. - 1) A shorted condition in the torch , leads or consumables. - 2) Low or no output voltage from the inverter circuits. - In both cases, to reset the machine, turn the unit OFF, indentify and clear the problem and turn back ON.

-INTERNAL ERROR: Indicates a microprocessor error.

-OVER PRESSURE: Indicates that operating pressure is set too high.
+- The second mode is a non-latched mode.
+The 85 PSI LED blinks at 5 cycles per second, indicating one of three fault modes exists: - 1) While using an Automation Torch at current settings above 45 amps, the tip has contacted the work piece - 2) Air restriction in torch resulting in low voltage during pilot. - 3) Low voltage during cutting due to torch or consumable problem. - In all three cases, to reset the machine, remove the START signal. - INTERNAL ERROR: Indicates a microprocessor error. - OVER PRESSURE: Indicates that operating pressure is set too high.
 The Error Indicator will not flash when the pressure is above 95 PSI.
 This LED will remain on and the system will operate but pilot starting and cut performance may be affected.

-The cooling fans will turn on as soon as the unit is turned on.
-After the unit is idle for ten (10) minutes the fans will turn off.
-The fans will come back on as soon as the torch switch (Start Signal) is activated or if the unit is turned off, then turned on again.
-If an over temperature condition occurs, the fans will continue to run while the condition exists and for a ten (10) minute period once the condition is cleared.
+When the unit is turned on the cooling fans MOT1 & MOT2 will remain off.
+(In earlier units MOT1 will turn on for .one (1) second and then turns off) The fans will turn on when a START signal (Torch Switch, Remote Pendant switch, or CNC START) is active and will remain on for ten (10) minutes after the START signal is removed.
+If an over temperature condition occurs, the fans will continue to run while the condition exists and for a ten (10) minute period after the condition is cleared.
+This Page Intentionally Blank